 Insecurity and Recovery

-Poverty and financial insecurity are rife, with people often forced to sell whatever they have to meet their immediate needs - such as regularly putting food on the table, and keeping a food over their heads.
+Poverty and financial insecurity are rife, with people often forced to sell whatever they have to meet their immediate needs - such as regularly putting food on the table, and keeping a roof over their heads.

-Our food security projects are therefore a key component of our overall strategy in Iraq.
-Providing healthy nutritious food to a hungry population.
+Our food security projects are therefore a key component of our overall strategy in Iraq, providing healthy nutritious food to a hungry population.

 The affects are still being felt today with 5.6 million Iraqis (including 2.6 million children) still in need of assistance, 1.77 million of who have acute humanitarian needs.
-1.4 million are still internally displaced, with 70% of them having been displaced for more than 3 years.
+1.4 million people are still internally displaced, with 70% of them having been displaced for more than 3 years.

 The civil war in Syria has also added to, and compounded, the situation in Iraq, with approx. 250,000 Syrians refugees, of which 154,000 are children, seeking refuge in the country.